iulianPeiu6/Watchster/README.md

 - [ ] The Movie Recomandation is done using concepts of ML
 - [ ] Movie Recomander Algorithm use this [Dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset) for training and testing
 - [ ] Training and testing accuracy should be above 70%
-- [ ] The application uses IMDb API as Third Party Application
+- [ ] The System uses IMDb API as Third Party Application
-- [ ] Use IMDb API to get the details for a specifiec movie base on the IMDb ID that is stored in the Application Database
+- [ ] Use IMDb API to get the details for a specifiec movie base on the IMDb ID that is stored in the System Database
 - [ ] Email Notification is done using SendGrid
+- [ ] Build a scheduled process that will run weekly to send movie recomandaion to all users that are subscribed